drewmarin/AWSSCD02/generalNotes.md

 Keys can be created, deleted, made inactive or made active.
 Keys made up of access key id and secret access key

 ## AWS Organizations
-Allow Organizations to manage multiple AWS accounts in a cost-effective way.
+Allow Organizations to manage multiple AWS accounts in a cost-effective way. management account used to be called the master account.

+MGMT account is special
+Allow you to build complex nested structures if needed

 ## Resources